Feedback Control for Small Budget Pacing: Conclusion

 \section{Conclusion}

-Our findings are consistent with foundational control theory, while addressing the challenges of online advertising.
+Our findings are consistent with foundational control theory while addressing the practical challenges of online advertising.
 The experiments highlight a fundamental trade-off between fast transient response and steady-state stability.
-A high-gain controller is aggressive, enabling rapid tracking of the setpoint but risking instability.
-Conversely, a low-gain controller ensures stability and minimizes steady-state error but suffers from a sluggish transient response and slow rejection of disturbances.
+A high-gain controller enables rapid tracking of the setpoint but risks instability and oscillations, as demonstrated by the standard BHC variant.
+Conversely, a low-gain controller ensures stability and minimizes steady-state error but suffers from sluggish transient response and slow disturbance rejection.

+Among the variants tested, the slowed-bands (SB) controller achieved the best stability metrics, reducing pacing error by 13\% and $\lambda$-volatility by 54\% compared to production.
+This conservative tuning eliminates oscillations and provides smooth, predictable spending once the system converges to steady state (SSDM).
+However, the same low-gain design that ensures stability also causes slow initial convergence (RSDM), requiring approximately 12 hours to reach target spend rates.
+For small-budget campaigns—where high sensitivity amplifies the impact of control actions—this trade-off proves worthwhile, as the extended convergence period is tolerable relative to the campaign lifetime, while the steady-state stability is critical for consistent delivery.

-By bridging control theory with the demands of real advertising, \emph{BHC with Explicit Damping} provides a scalable and reliable pacing solution when compared to production, particularly for small-budget campaigns which are most sensitive to fluctuations.
+By bridging control theory with the demands of real-world advertising systems, our bucketized hysteresis framework with adaptive gain tuning provides a scalable and principled approach to budget pacing.
+The slowed-bands variant demonstrates that systematic parameter selection based on control-theoretic principles can outperform ad-hoc tuning methods, particularly for the challenging regime of small-budget, high-sensitivity campaigns.